The Toward Excellence, Access & Success (TEXAS) grant was created by the Texas Legislature to provide need-based financial aid to Texas students.

 If you are awarded under the High School Graduation, Associate's Degree, TEOG, or Honorable Military Discharge Pathway, you lose eligibility for the TEXAS Grant once you have attempted 150 credit hours.
 "Attempted hours" includes all courses in every semester you registered for, including transferred, repeated, dropped, and withdrawn courses.

 Hardships or Other Proper Causes

-A financial aid advisor or administrator will respond to your request through your Texas A&M email account.
-Additional supporting documentation may be requested.
+The TEXAS Grant Program Coordinator will respond to your request through your Texas A&M email account.
+Other supporting documentation may be requested.
 Submitting an appeal does not guarantee any adjustments can or will be made.

 For more information, access College For All Texans